-- Place into the frame clamps, gluing as you go
+- Place into the frame clamps, using the wood glue as you go

 - Using a very small drill bit, drill two small pilot holes in each joint.
 Do not skip this step!
 125 year old wood is well seasoned and can be brittle – this will avoid cracking.

-- Nail each corner and let set for a few hours or overnight.
+- Nail each corner and let set for a few hours or, better yet, overnight.

 - Measure the bottom and cut the lengths of lath or other wood material for the base.
-I have used reclaimed cedar shingles or other bits of scrap wood as long as they are the same thickness
+I have used reclaimed cedar shingles or other bits of scrap wood as long as they are similar thickness

 - Cut, wood glue glue and fasten the base with more small nails